prob-prog-project/final-project/README.md

 conda install scanpy
 after installing the requirements.txt file

+The gamma mixture model takes around 10 minutes to run and the hierarchial model takes around 1 hour on GCP.

+Locally the gamma takes ~30 minutes and we have not trained the hierarchial model locally

 ## Final Project Notebook
 We have included a example of a Jupyter notebook under `/notebook-example/example.ipynb`.
 This shows how to use markdown along with